Faculty

 Dr. Gilbert developed a biofeedback services program (1973-1975) and served as a staff psychologist (1975-1977) providing psychotherapy for patients suffering with psychosomatic disorders, for Central Bergen CMHC in Paramus NJ.
 He served as an instructor teaching courses in biological psychology and research methodology during 1978-1980, and then again as Assistant Professor of Psychology during 1997-1999, for Ramapo College in NJ.
 He served as a research and clinical consultant to Pascack Mental Health Center in Park Ridge NJ during 1980-1983.
 Dr. Gilbert is now a licensed clinical psychologist in California and is a BCIA-certified biofeedback practitioner.
 He is widely known for his expertise on the subject of breathing.

-Robert N. Grove, Ph.D., Medical Psychologist
+Robert N. Grove, Ph.D., medical psychologist

 Dr. Grove earned his Ph.D.
 (1971) and M.A.
 (1968) degrees in medical psychology and behavioral pharmacology from the University of Minnesota, and his B.A. degree in psychology from California Lutheran University in 1965.
 He completed postdoctoral training in substance abuse and applied neuropsychophysiology at the University of Chicago, 1972-1974.
 He is a California licensed medical psychologist, a diplomat of the National Registry of Neurofeedback Providers, a Certified Medical Examiner of the California Worker’s Compensation system, a diplomat of the American Pain Association, and a certified biofeedback practitioner.
 He is a member of numerous professional societies.